navidmirzad/KinoXP/README.md

 - **Ticket Sales:**
   - Tickets can be purchased on-site and online.
-  - Age limits are enforced for ticket purchases.
-  - Integration with concession sales (popcorn, candy, soda, etc.).
+  - Tickets can be refunded on-site and online

 - **Show Scheduling:**
-  - Shows are planned 3 months in advance.
+  - Shows are planned 1 months in advance.
   - Flexibility for adding extra shows based on demand.
-  - Automatic removal of poorly performing movies from the program.
+  - Removal of poorly performing movies from the program.

 ## Technologies Used

 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** Java Spring Boot
 - **Database:** MySQL
-- **Authentication:** Implement secure user authentication
 - **Version Control:** Git and GitHub
-- **Deployment:** Azure

 ## Getting Started